-Custom static routes can apply to all instances or specific instances.
+Custom static routes apply to all instances or specific instances.
 Static routes with a tag attribute apply to instances that have a corresponding network tag.
 If the route doesn't have a network tag, the route applies to all instances in the network.

-- Cloud Router automatically discards learned custom dynamic routes that correspond to inaccessible next hops (Cloud VPN tunnels using dynamic routing or Cloud Interconnect).
+- Cloud Router automatically discards learned custom dynamic routes that correspond to inaccessible next hops (Cloud VPN tunnels that use dynamic routing or Cloud Interconnect).
 Depending on your network, Cloud Router can take up to 40 seconds of processing time to remove a dynamic route with a next hop that's down.

 For custom dynamic routes, Cloud Router ignores any route to other networks received by a Cloud Router if the received route has an equal or more specific destination than any subnet route.

-10.240.1.4and there are two routes with different destinations:
+10.240.1.4, and there are two routes with different destinations: